polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/codec.md

 implementation of the SCALE Codec.
 This library and the SCALE codec are advantageous for Substrate and blockchain systems because:

+* It is lightweight relative to generic serialization frameworks like [serde](https://serde.rs/), which add significant boilerplate that can bloat the size of the binary.
-* It does not use Rust STD, and thus can compile to Wasm.
+* It does not use Rust STD, and thus can compile to Wasm for the Substrate runtime.
 * It is built to have great support in Rust for deriving codec logic for new
   types:
   ```